 During 2013-2014 Hagar’s Trafficking in Persons Capacity-building in Afghanistan Project (TIPCAP) led a coalition of Government, United Nations and local and international partners to develop a framework for the protection and recovery of survivors of abuse in Afghanistan.

 TIPCAP helped to raise the standard of care for victims of trafficking and other human rights abuses by examining case studies, identifying gaps in services and addressing key learning needs.

-For the duration of the project, Hagar led coalition meetings and conducted human trafficking trainings for lawyers, judges, police, and service providers.
+For the duration of the project Hagar led coalition meetings and conducted human trafficking training for lawyers, judges, police, and service providers.
 Topics ranged from debating the definition of trafficking in Afghanistan to clarifying misconceptions about trafficking and the importance of protection, prosecution and policy.